To qualify for this Scientific Sessions 2023 award, you must meet the following deadlines:

 - A letter signed by the proposed visiting professor affirming acceptance of the “invitation”.

 - Two- to four-page statement (not more than 1000 words) by the host institution addressing the following points:

 - The specific needs, aims, and goals of the division or department in having this visiting professor speak.

 - How does this visiting professor advance the aims of the division/department?

 - Proposed agenda of the two-day visit.

 - Specify the people at the host institution that will be exposed to the visiting professor.
-Please include approximate number of fellows, junior faculty, senior level faculty, medical students, and residents who will individually meet the visiting professor and others involved in the visit.
+Please include the approximate number of fellows, junior faculty, senior level faculty, medical students, and residents who will individually meet the visiting professor and others involved in the visit.